 Consuming ants, termites, grubs, larvae, and worms, the echidna is specially-adapted to hunt its prey.
 It has a pointy snout that can sense electrical signals from insect bodies.
 Once it detects its prey, the echidna uses its long, sharp claws and short, sturdy limbs to dig into the soil and expose the invertebrates.
 It finishes the deed by licking them up with its long, sticky tongue.
 Echidnas do not have teeth, but they do have horny pads in their mouths and on the back of their tongues which grind the prey.

 Short-beaked echidnas are found all over Australia and southern New Guinea, in contrast to long-beaked echidnas, which reside only in the highlands of New Guinea.
 Limited only by an insufficient supply of ants or termites, short-beaked echidnas live in a range of climates and habitats.
 They are able to find shelter in rocks and fallen trees.

 When confronted by predators, such as goannas (large Australian monitor lizards), dingoes, foxes, feral cats, dogs, eagles, and Tasmanian devils (which even eat the spines), the echidna employs several tactics for defense.
 On hard surfaces, they may run away or curl into a ball exposing only the spines.
 In other cases, they may dig into the soil or wedge themselves into a crevice or log, again only exposing the spines.

+The IUCN Red List lists the short-beaked echidna as a species of least concern.
 Although short-beaked echidnas are considered common and widespread, they are protected by law in Australia.
 Threats include road accidents, bush fires, and droughts.

 What You Can Do to Help